symfony/symfony-docs/messenger.rst

 .. versionadded:: 6.4

-    Support for the multiple redis sentinel hosts DNS was introduced in Symfony 6.4.
+    Support for the multiple Redis Sentinel hosts DNS was introduced in Symfony 6.4.

 .. caution::